wcshamblin/Bracer-Algorithm/README.md

 ## How it works

 ### Distributions
 Distributions refer to the number of breeders in any one stat within a tree.
+They correspond immediately with trees, there is only one distribution associated with any one tree (order withstanding), and there is only one tree associated with any one distribution

 So, for example, in a 4x31 tree, a possible distribution is `4 2 1 1`, where 4 is the number of hp breeders, 2 is the number of atk breeders, and so on.